ozroc/pushjet-py/docs/reference.rst

 Interface
 ---------

 Note that all methods can raise :exc:`~pushjet.RequestError` if the server somehow becomes unavailable.
+They can also raise :exc:`~pushjet.ServerError` if there's a bug in the server, but that's fairly unpredictable and in a perfect world would never be able to happen.

 .. autoclass:: pushjet.Service
     :members: